 Under the South Pacific Tuna Treaty, U.S. purse seine vessels operating throughout the western and central Pacific Ocean must be registered and are monitored through logbooks, cannery landing receipts, national surveillance activities, observers, and port sampling.

 U.S. harvest of yellowfin tuna in the Pacific makes up only a small percentage of the yellowfin tuna harvested worldwide.
-In 2010, Hawaii fishermen landed 2.4 million pounds of yellowfin tuna.
-American Samoa fishermen landed nearly 970,000 pounds of yellowfin tuna.
+In 2012, Hawaii fishermen landed 3.6 million pounds of yellowfin tuna.
+American Samoa fishermen landed nearly 836,867 pounds of yellowfin tuna.
+Just more than 3,000 pounds of yellowfin tuna were landed in California.

 U.S. purse seine catch of yellowfin tuna from the western and central Pacific is mainly sent to canneries in American Samoa or other countries.
 The yellowfin catch from Hawaii- and American Samoa–based longliners is mostly sold for the fresh fish and sashimi market in Hawaii and the U.S. mainland.
 The small amount of yellowfin caught off California is consumed by the domestic market or is exported – fresh tuna goes to Japan and the Philippines and frozen tuna goes to Indonesia for processing.